winstonjs/node-loggly/README.md

 ## Usage

-The node-loggly library is compliant with the [Loggly API][0].
-Using node-loggly is easy for a variety of scenarios: logging, working with devices and inputs, searching, and facet searching.
+The `node-loggly` library is compliant with the [Loggly API][api].
+Using `node-loggly` is easy for a variety of scenarios: logging, working with devices and inputs, searching, and facet searching.

 ### Getting Started
 Before we can do anything with Loggly, we have to create a client with valid credentials.
 We will authenticate for you automatically: